gsurma/jetson/README.md

 ___

 I recommend collecting at least 20k of samples, but usually the more the merrier.
+Jetson was trained on ~60k and validated on ~20k.

 ### 2. Training

 [Notebook](autopilot_training.ipynb)
 <br>
 <br>
 Training process consists of iterating over previously gathered datasets and feeding them into the CNN.
-I recommend offloading data from Jetson Nano and performing training on the GPU as the process might be heavy on the resources.
+I recommend offloading data from Jetson Nano and performing training on the GPU as the process might be heavy on the resources and take multiple hours/days.

 CNN network is built of the resnet18 backbone and a stack of dropout and fully connected layers.